SIGNIFOR LAR Rx

 Treatment of patients with acromegaly who have had an inadequate response to surgery and/or for whom surgery is not an option.

-Initially 40mg by IM inj every 4 weeks into the right or left gluteus; may increase dose to max 60mg after 3 months if GH and/or IGF-1 levels not normalized.
+Give by IM inj into the right or left gluteus.
+Initially 40mg every 4 weeks (28 days); may increase dose to max 60mg after 3 months if GH and/or IGF-1 levels not normalized.
 If over-response to treatment, may decrease in 20mg decrements.
 Hepatic impairment: moderate (Child-Pugh B): initially 20mg every 4 weeks; max: 40mg every 4 weeks; severe (Child-Pugh C): avoid.

 <18yrs: not established.

+Monitor for adrenal insufficiency; give steroid replacement therapy if confirmed.
 Risk of hyperglycemia; initiate or adjust antidiabetic treatment if occurs; reduce dose or discontinue if remains uncontrolled.
 Monitor HbA1c and FPG prior to initiation, weekly for first 3 months, 4–6 weeks after dose increase, and thereafter as indicated.
 Congenital long QT prolongation.
-Cardiac disease (including recent MI, CHF, unstable angina, significant bradycardia); monitor QT interval at 21 days.
+Cardiac disease (eg, recent MI, CHF, unstable angina, significant bradycardia); monitor QT interval at 21 days.
 High-grade heart block.
 Hypokalemia and/or hypomagnesemia; correct and monitor electrolytes prior to starting and during therapy.
 Monitor liver tests prior to initiation, 2–3 weeks after, then monthly for 3 months, then as indicated.
 Discontinue if significant hepatic impairment develops.
 Monitor baseline ECG, pituitary function prior to initiation and periodically during treatment.
-Pregnancy (Cat.C).
-Nursing mothers: not recommended.
+Renal impairment: not studied.
+Premenopausal women: potential for unintended pregnancy due to improved fertility.
+Pregnancy.
+Nursing mothers.

 Caution with antiarrhythmics or other drugs that may prolong the QT interval.
 May antagonize cyclosporine (adjust dose).
 May potentiate bromocriptine; dose reduction may be needed.

-Diarrhea, nausea, hyperglycemia, diabetes, cholelithiasis, headache, abdominal pain, fatigue; bradycardia, QT prolongation, pituitary hormone deficiency.
+Diarrhea, hyperglycemia, diabetes, cholelithiasis (monitor); bradycardia, QT prolongation, pituitary hormone deficiency.

 Single-use kit—1 (w. diluents, supplies)